Centre for Social and Environmental Accounting Research

+Purpose

 Based at the University of St Andrews in Scotland, CSEAR's primary objective is to gather and make available information about the practice and theory of social and environmental accounting and reporting.

 In doing so, CSEAR's international network supports students, practitioners, scholars and educationalists in all aspects of the education, research and practice of social, environmental and sustainability accounting, reporting, auditing, finance and taxation.

 Activities

 As a network institution, CSEAR provides a database of academics and practitioners around the world who share an interest in social and environmental accounting.

 For more than ten years, CSEAR has been holding the annual International Congress on Social and Environmental Accounting (also known as CSEAR Summer School).

 CSEAR also regularly organises research schools and conferences in Australia, Italy, New Zealand, Spain and Portugal.
 The first North American Congress was held from 7–9 July 2008 at Concordia University in Montreal, Canada.
 A South America Congress was scheduled to be held in Brazil in 2009.

-CSEAR also maintains a specialist library within the University of St Andrews' School of Management.
+CSEAR also maintains a specialist library within the University of St Andrews Business School.